dedis/apir-code/README.md

 However, the code runs on any machine equipped with the softwares listed above.

+If the machine do not support one or more of the `-march=native`, `-msse4.1`, `-maes`, `-mavx2` or `-mavx` C compiler flags, it is possible to remove the appropriate flags from `lib/matrix/matrix128.go` and `lib/matrix/matrix.go`.
+Any flag modification is likely to negatively impact performance.

+# Usage

 # Keyd
 Keyd is a privacy-preserving PGP public keys directory based on multi-server